Larpoux/tau_doc/pages/fs/guides/fs-guides_recording_pcm.md

 Please, remember that actually, Flutter Sound does not support Floating Point PCM data, nor records with more that one audio channel.

 To record a Raw PCM16 file, you use the regular `startRecorder()` API verb.
 To play a Raw PCM16 file, you can either add a Wave header in front of the file with `pcm16ToWave()` verb, or call the regular `startPlayer()` API verb.
 If you do the later, you must provide the `sampleRate` and `numChannels` parameter during the call.
-You can look to the simple example provided with Flutter Sound. \[TODO\]
+You can look to the simple example provided with Flutter Sound.

 _Example_